How to create sprite sheets & animations for PixiJS 8

 In case you dropped the sprites first, or you already used TexturePacker for a project, click on Framework and select PixiJS from the dialog that opens here.

-TexturePacker collects all sprites in that folder.
-A sub-folder in that main folder is pre-ended to the sprite name.
-So your sprites will be accessible using the names character/walk_01.png, character/walk_02.png and so on.
+If a folder is added to TexturePacker, it collects all sprites in that folder recursively, the sub-folder names are prepended to the sprite names.
+In our example the sprites will be accessible using names like character/walk_01.png, character/walk_02.png, and so on.

-The main folder name (sprites) is by default omitted - if you want to include it as part of the sprite name use Prepend folder name from the Advanced settings.
-You can also remove the .png extension from the filenames by enabling Trim sprite names, also in the Advanced Settings.
+The main folder name (sprites) is omitted by default - if you want to include it as part of the sprite name use Prepend folder name from the Advanced settings.
+You can also remove the .png extension from the sprite names by enabling Trim sprite names, also in the Advanced Settings.

 Finally, press Publish sprite sheet to write the sprite sheet to your project folder.